TonyMakhoul1/MyCS50AndCS50PProjects/project/README.md

 # Tony's Menu
 #### Video Demo: https://youtu.be/hg0eP3V6lLM
 #### Description:
-Tony's Menu is a project to
+Tony's Menu, a project of a fast food restaurent that delivers many kind of food to people around, pleasing their hunger with